NexPlayer/Android-SDK/advanced.md

 This function seeks the playback position exactly to a specific time.

-This doesn’t work if NexPlayer™ is stopped or if the stream doesn’t support seeking, but does work if NexPlayer™ is playing or paused.
+This doesn’t work if NexPlayer is stopped or if the stream doesn’t support seeking, but does work if NexPlayer is playing or paused.

 This method behaves in the same way as the method seek(int msec, boolean exact) with the second parameter, exact, set totrue.
-In other words, NexPlayer™ will seek exactly to the time specified bymsec(milliseconds).
+In other words, NexPlayer will seek exactly to the time specified bymsec(milliseconds).

 **Parameters**